vicrucann/vicrucann.github.io/_pages/resources.md

 # Entertainment

 * [Amanita Design](http://amanita-design.net/index.html) puzzle games.
 Beautiful, well-thought and very engaging.
 Yes, it engages your brain very well.
 I'm a big fan and always try to stay up to date with their news in order to get the new game as soon as it is released.
 If you ask, my favorite game is [Machinarium](http://machinarium.net/).

-* [Psycho Pass anime](https://en.wikipedia.org/wiki/Psycho-Pass) - if you like AI, robots and interested to see how the potential future might look like in 100 years, this fiction anime is worth discovering.